Clean Air Zone

 How do I pay the Birmingham Clean Air Zone charge?

-You will only have to pay the charge once per day, no matter how many times you leave and re-enter the CAZ, though note that a day’s use runs from midnight to midnight.
+You only have to pay the charge once per day, no matter how many times you leave and re-enter the CAZ, though note that a day’s use runs from midnight to midnight.

-More details on the Clean Air Zone payment system will be released as they are confirmed; you can keep up to date with CAZ developments by signing up for the Brum Breathes newsletter.
+You can keep up to date with CAZ developments by signing up for the Brum Breathes newsletter.